Reblozyl

 What is Reblozyl?

-Reblozyl is used to treat anemia in adults with beta-thalassemia or myelodysplastic syndromes (MDS).
-It is given as a subcutaneous injection, once every 3 weeks.
+Reblozyl is used to treat transfusion-dependent anemia in adults with beta-thalassemia, myelodysplastic syndromes (MDS), myelodysplastic syndromes with ring sideroblasts (MDS-RS), or myelodysplastic/myeloproliferative neoplasms with ring sideroblasts and thrombocytosis (MDS/MPN-RS-T).
+It is administered as a subcutaneous injection by a healthcare provider once every 3 weeks.

 Reblozyl works by specifically targeting and blocking molecules that prevent red blood cells (RBCs) from maturing, allowing them to mature properly.
 This helps overcome ineffective erythropoiesis (the development of RBCs) seen in conditions such as beta-thalassemia and myelodysplastic syndromes, increasing the number of RBCs in the plasma and reducing the need for blood transfusions.
 Reblozyl belongs to the drug class called erythroid maturation agents.

-Reblozyl should not be used as a substitute for RBC transfusions in people needing immediate anemia treatment.
+Limitations of Use: Reblozyl is not indicated for use as a substitute for RBC transfusions in patients who require immediate correction of anemia.

 It is not known if Reblozyl is safe and effective in children.